aisingapore/PeekingDuck/docs/source/tutorials/03_custom_nodes.rst

    ``input`` specifies the data types the node would consume, to be read from the pipeline. |br|
    ``output`` specifies the data types the node would produce, to be put into the pipeline.

-   To display the bounding box confidence score, our node requires three pieces of input data: the bounding box, the score to display, and the image to draw on.
+   To display the bounding box confidence score, our node requires three pieces of input
-   These are defined as :term:`bboxes`, :term:`bbox_scores`, and :term:`img` respectively in the :ref:`API docs <api_doc>`.
+   data: the bounding box, the score to display, and the image to draw on.
+These are defined as the data types :term:`bboxes`, :term:`bbox_scores`, and :term:`img` respectively in the :ref:`API docs <api_doc>`.

    Our custom node only displays the score on screen and does not produce any outputs for the pipeline, so the output is ":term:`none <(output) none>`".